henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-18-multi sensor data fusion-hugh durrant Whyte.md

 5. How to use information filter to solve asequent data?
 6. How to use information filter to solve multi sensor problems?
 7. How is the steady state filter parameter being choosed?
+8. What are the difference of the association methods?